 If you have the Flash plug-in installed on your computer, you can protect yourself in one of two ways:

-- Update it.
 Adobe recently released an update to correct known security problems with Flash.
 If you have not already done so, you should download the new version of Adobe Flash to make sure your interactions on Firefox and Facebook are secure.

-- Disable it.
 There are ways to disable Flash (or at least, have a popup ask your permission before playing a video) on all of your web browsers.
 This is not a permanent step, and it can be undone at any time simply by re-enabling Flash content on your computer.